 THE HKONJ PEOPLE’S ASSEMBLY COALITION GROWS:

-The HKonJ Annual Mobilization has grown from approximately 3,500 attendees in 2007 to approximately 80,000 in 2014!
+The HKonJ Coalition holds an annual mobilization called the “Moral March on Raleigh & HKonJ People’s Assembly.”
+It has grown from approximately 3,500 attendees in 2007 to approximately 80,000 in 2014!
 Each year, on the 2nd Saturday in February, thousands of HKonJ marchers flood downtown Raleigh, NC where the “HKonJ People’s Assembly” convenes and ultimately marches to the North Carolina State Capitol.

 HKONJ STANDS TO PROTECT “LIBERTY AND JUSTICE FOR ALL”

-The nonpartisan HKonJ movement holds all lawmakers accountable to the 14-Point People’s Agenda, while rallying around the theme: “Forward together, not one step back!”
+The nonpartisan HKonJ Coalition holds all lawmakers accountable to the 14-Point People’s Agenda, while rallying around the theme: “Forward together, not one step back!”
 The HKonJ Coalition transformed the 14-Point People’s Agenda into comprehensive reform bills that have been introduced in legislative sessions.